John Worboys: Proposed release and legal challenge

-On 4 January 2018, the BBC reported that Worboys was to be released from prison.
-Worboys, who was by now 60 years old, had spent 10 years in custody including a period on remand.
+However, on a separate instance, on 8 August 2017, the Secretary of State determined that Worboys should remain as a Category A prisoner, as 'there was insufficient evidence of risk reduction'.

+Worboys solicitors requested that a Consultant Clinical and Forensic psychologist spoke to him, with an interview lasting approximately 3½ hours, where Worboys discussed his offending.
+The Risk of Sexual Violence Protocol was considered against Worboys, determining that he was low-risk.
+This assessment was based on his offending having taken place over an 18 month period, with Worboys presentation at that time 'one of openness and full accounts of the offences' having been developed.

+The Parole Board requested that a further forensic psychological assessment was completed, which was commissioned by the Secretary of State, before being provided on 11 September 2017, in the form of an 'addendum psychological report'.
+The report stated that Worboys had 'demonstrated a very good understanding of victim empathy' and he had 'expressed remorse and shame for his offending behaviour', noting this was related to a breakup that he had been dwelling on in the build-up to offending.
+The conclusion of the psychologist was that Worboys presented a low-risk of sexual reoffending and that 'a cautious option', would be Worboys being allowed to progress to lower category closed conditions.
+The report added that 'Worboys risk could safely be managed in open conditions and if he were released on license'.

 After a hearing about his case in November 2017, the Parole Board had decided to approve his release with "stringent" licence conditions.
 He would have to report to probation staff every week and was barred from contacting any of his survivors.
 Worboys' period on licence would last for at least ten years and he could be sent back to prison if he breached any licence conditions.

+On 4 January 2018, the BBC reported that Worboys was to be released from prison.
+Worboys, who was by now 60 years old, had spent 10 years in custody including a period on remand.
+It was reported that Worboys had changed his surname to Radford.

 The following day, Nick Hardwick, the chairman of the Parole Board, apologised "unreservedly" after it was reported that some of Worboys' survivors had not been informed about his pending release and The Guardian reported that Richard Scorer, the lawyer for several of Worboys's alleged survivors whose cases were not included in the original criminal prosecution was ready to bring fresh prosecutions against him.
-On 28 March 2018 Hardwick resigned as Parole Board chair following a successful legal challenge, quashing its decision to release Worboys.
+On 28 March 2018 Hardwick resigned as Parole Board chair following a successful legal challenge quashing its decision to release Worboys.